-A perfect laser control scheme has complete knowledge of future interconnect accesses.
+A perfect control scheme has complete knowledge of future interconnect accesses.
 The perfect scheme saves the maximum laser energy without incurring any performance overhead by turning the laser on ahead of time, so the light reaches the writer at the exact time the writer attempts to transmit.
-After transmitting, the control deactivates the laser or leaves it on for an upcoming message, if deactivation could cause a delay.
-Thus, the perfect scheme presents the maximum energy savings for a given laser technology.
+After transmitting, the Perfect scheme deactivates the laser quickly or keeps it on for an upcoming message, if deactivation could cause a delay.
+Thus, the perfect scheme demonstrates the limit of energy savings with the given laser technology.